johnandersen777/johnandersen777.github.io/content/a_path_to_peaceful_armageddon_analysis_beast_1.md

     - Why not 0?
 Who stands to gain here?
 Monopolies, that's who, they will further centralize.
   - 16.3: Promote the rule of law at the national and international levels and ensure equal access  to justice for all
     - John 13:34-35 is the only true law (Hebrews 8:13) - we must make sure value chain analysis ensures this
+  - 16.10: Ensure public access to information and protect fundamental freedoms, in accordance with national legislation and international agreements
+    - "national legislation" aka censorship (looking at you China)
 - [Sendai Framework for Disaster Risk Reduction: 2015-2030](https://www.undrr.org/publication/sendai-framework-disaster-risk-reduction-2015-2030)
   - Priority 4: Enhancing disaster preparedness for effective response and to "Build Back Better" in recovery, rehabilitation and reconstruction
   - Disasters have demonstrated that the recovery, rehabilitation and reconstruction phase, which needs to be prepared ahead of a disaster, is a critical opportunity to "Build Back Better", including through integrating disaster risk reduction into development measures, making nations and communities resilient to disasters.